Complaints Procedure

 We will always be happy to discuss your issues further, prior to you going down this route if you wish to do so.

-10. For further information, you should contact the Legal Ombudsman on 0300 555 0333 or at enquiries@legalombudsman.org.uk or by post – Legal Ombudsman, PO Box 6808, Wolverhampton, WV19 9WJ.
+10. For further information, you should contact the Legal Ombudsman on 0300 555 0333 or at enquiries@legalombudsman.org.uk or online using their online complaints form or by post – Legal Ombudsman, PO Box 6167, Slough SL1 0EH.

 11. Any complaint to the Legal Ombudsman must usually be made within six months of the date of our final written response to your complaint.
 You should also be aware that the Ombudsman will consider your complaint if you refer it on to them within either of the following: